magnetar-io/strange_matter_specification/README.md

 Here is a good technical background.
 [Leatherbee ECS](https://leatherbee.org/index.php/2019/09/12/ecs-1-inheritance-vs-composition-and-ecs-background/)

-It should be said from the outset that Strange Matter  learns from ECS but given the need to be distributed, it diverges in some key areas, so while ECS is the precedent Strange Matter follows its own rules and so is best described as a means to compose data.
+It should be said from the outset that Strange Matter barrows from ECS but given the need to be distributed, it diverges in some key areas, so while ECS is the precedent Strange Matter follows its own rules and so is best described as a means to compose data.